TL;DR

 Protecting Your Training Investment

 Your workout data represents months or years of consistent training effort.
-Unlike motivation-based fitness content, your actual training history provides irreplaceable insights into what programs work for your body and schedule.
+Your actual training history provides irreplaceable insight into which programs work for your body and schedule — the kind of record you can't recreate after the fact.

-When tracking your training with apps like Kenso, you're building a comprehensive database of your progression patterns, recovery needs, and program effectiveness.
-This data becomes more valuable over time, making regular backups essential for serious lifters.
+When you track your training consistently, you build a detailed picture of your progression patterns, recovery needs, and program effectiveness.
+That record grows more valuable over time, which is exactly why regular backups matter for serious lifters.

 The fitness app market changes rapidly, with companies being acquired, shutting down, or dramatically altering their features.
 Apps that seemed permanent in 2024 may not exist in 2026, making data portability a critical consideration for long-term training success.